Home / Basic English / Basic Helping Verbs Guide: Was vs. Were, Has vs. Have & More

-Mastering the basics of English verbs is essential for ESL students and English learners.
-This lesson will enable you to understand the basic four verb groups: is/are/am, do/does, was/were, and has/have, as these verbs are fundamental in constructing sentences to be used in different tenses and contexts.
+Mastering the basic auxiliary verbs is essential for ESL students and English learners.
+This lesson will enable you to understand the basic helping verb (auxiliary verb) groups: is/are/am, do/does, was/were, and has/have, as these verbs are fundamental in constructing sentences to be used in different tenses and contexts.

-This article will help you understand four fundamental verb groups: is/are/am, do/does, was/were, and has/have.
-These verbs are crucial for constructing sentences in different tenses and contexts.
+This article will help you understand the difference between four basic helping verb groups: is/are/am, do/does, was/were, and has/have.
+These basic helping verbs are important for constructing sentences in different tenses and contexts.

 These verbs are forms of the verb “to be” and are used in the present tense.
 Their usage depends on the subject: